Home Learning Help

 Maths lessons at Oakridge are designed to cover the teaching of arithmetic and reasoning skills through a variety of styles and structures.
 We aim to develop children’s understanding of mathematical concepts to enable them to use and apply skills effectively in the real world.
 Maths is found everywhere and the understanding of number is crucial therefore we strive to teach children all of the skills needed to become competent mathematicians who persevere with challenges and constantly question things.

 Maths in Early Years:

-In the Early Years mathematical development take on a variety of forms.
-Children will take part in short adult led tasks which develop their concept of number and shape, space and measure.
+In the Early Years mathematical development takes on a variety of forms.
+In YR children will take part in short adult led tasks which develop their concept of number and shape, space and measure.
 This will all be done through play based tasks, which, whenever possible will be set within a real life context or link to the current theme.
 Alongside this children will have daily access to mathematical activities which they will take part in through their child initiate time.
 Our skilled team of practitioners observe the children during this time and will come alongside to further challenge and develop the children’s skills and understanding.